Jian87/mips_guess_game/README.md

 		beq	$a0,	2,	exit	# Cancel: exit program
 		or	$s7,	$s7,	$s0	# Yes: change present bit of user input into 1
 ```
-Before we to do the next round, we insert a sound() function to display sound when the user click buttons.
+Before we do the next round, we insert a sound() function to display sound when the user click buttons.
 ```
 	# insert sound feed back here for YES button
 		li $v0, 31